Global Supply Chain Management

 In the Global Supply Chain Management (GSCM) concentration and minor, you will learn to integrate the key functions of marketing, logistics, operations management, computer information systems, accounting, and finance.
 You will span traditional business functionality and explore relationships that create value for multiple stakeholders across functions, organizations, and nations.

 Future careers, post-grad opportunities

 The Wall Street Journal recently noted that select universities, including Bryant, have introduced Global Supply Chain Supply Management programs and that employers are noticing.
 Supply chain management is an in-demand field and a growing area of job opportunities around the world.
-An understanding of supply chain management in a global context will benefit you in many business sectors, including customer service, information systems, management, marketing, purchasing, retail, and production.
+An understanding of supply chain management in a global context will prepare you for a wide range of careers in areas including manufacturing, retail, purchasing, wholesale, logistics, transportation, consulting and information technology.
 You will also be prepared for graduate studies.

 Global Supply Chain Management faculty

 The Global Supply Chain Management faculty brings supply chain expertise from a wide range of business disciplines into an integrated curriculum.
 Their extensive industry experience coupled with research and teaching in such as places as China, India, Korea, Australia, Chile, and Eastern and Western Europe bring a global perspective into the classroom that is necessary to understand complex supply chaiins in the modern economy.
 The GSCM faculty use state-of-the-art technology and hands-on learning techniques that provide a balance between supply chain theory and practice in the classroom.

 Associate Professor of Marketing Global Supply Chain Management Program Coordinator